jmir1/overleaf-sync/README.md

 # overleaf-sync action
 sync your overleaf projects with github!
+# DOESN'T WORK ANYMORE BECAUSE OVERLEAF RECENTLY INTRODUCED A NECESSARY CAPTCHA FOR LOGGING IN
 # USAGE:
 - create two repository secrets in the repo you want to sync your projects in:
 `INPUT_EMAIL` and `INPUT_PASSWORD` containing your overleaf email and password